FAQs

 Android

 BigBlueButton runs within the default Chrome browser (no app to install) on Android 6.0+.
-You can test this at https://test.bigbluebutton.org/.
+You can test this at https://demo.bigbluebutton.org/.

 All the features of BigBlueButton are available on Android except screen sharing (Chrome does not support screen sharing on Android).